-Responsible Dog OwnershipPosted almost 5 years ago by Holly
+Responsible Dog OwnershipPosted about 5 years ago by Holly

 But what is really “responsible” ownership?
 That's kind of what Shasta Dogs is all about, so I guess I'd better give it some thought.
 AKC has a little list of actions they think constitute responsible dog ownership.

 Disclaimer: Although I thought every point was worthy, I didn't sign the pledge.
 There were several points I don't adhere to all the time.

 Good heavens, you cry!
 And this is supposed to be a website devoted to "active and responsible dog ownership"?!

 If you're still reading this heretical blog, let's move beyond the short-list legalism of how to act like a responsible dog owner.
 Lots of people never let their dog off-leash, take it to the vet now and then, and properly dispose of its waste yet the dog remains dangerous, stressed, and/or obnoxious.
 How about if responsible ownership is acknowledging that we have the power to change or control practically all of Fido's behavior to prevent danger and discomfort to our pet as well as to our fellow man?

 It may not always be convenient or cheap to do so, and we may not all be exceptional trainers able to “fix” a dog's issues, but I hope every dog owner at least knows how to use a leash to keep a dog away from situations where it may be unwelcome or endangered.
 I have a dog that doesn't particularly like interacting with strangers (and will indicate it), so I would never tie her out alone where someone could walk up to pet her, or force her to endure a toddler's hug.
 But I actively set up safe training scenarios to reduce her future fear of strangers, letting her enjoy a brief game of ball with a guest (no petting) and then directing her happily into a crate.